 1. Implement the App Component

-Open src/App.tsx and set up the main application component using SuperViz to manage the collaborative environment.
+Open src/App.tsx and set up the main application component with necessary imports:

 1